-Regardless whether a Swiss payroll is hourly, weekly or monthly based, it is always recalculated for the entire year to date and the difference between the latest and the previous payroll is the basis for the calculation of insurance premiums, and social deductions.
-In this way you always are charged precisely the right annual premium on your year to date salary,so when you leave there is no large adjustment required.
+Regardless whether our Swiss payroll is hourly, weekly or monthly based, it is always recalculated for the entire year to date; the difference between the latest and the previous payroll is the basis for the calculation of insurance premiums, and social deductions.
+In this way you always are charged precisely the right annual premium on your year to date salary, so when you leave there is no large or unexpected adjustment.

-Payrolls are normally calculated monthly but can be at smaller intervals (e.g. weekly) in some circumstances.
+Payrolls are normally calculated monthly (because some premiums and tax rates are based on monthly income) but they can be processed at shorter intervals (e.g. weekly) in some circumstances.

 A monthly salary is fixed per month based on a number of target hours for a given month (business days times hours contracted per day).